Stray from the Path: Musical style and influences

-Political views and activism
+Political views

-The band's members perceive their status provides them with a platform to push their views, with their music covers portrays their opposition to capitalism, economic materialism, police brutality, racial injustice, pedophilia and far-right political ideologies like fascism and the alt-right.
+The band's members view their status as giving them a platform to express their views, with their music including references to their opposition to capitalism, economic materialism, police brutality, racial injustice, pedophilia and far-right political ideologies like fascism and the alt-right.
 In an article for Loudwire, writer Taylor Markarian stated that "As their band name suggests, Stray have never been shy about their opinions on social and political issues and deviating from mainstream thought.
 They have always been blunt and unapologetic about identifying and criticizing hypocrisy, corruption, racism, sexism and other social justice issues".
 In a 2017 article for Metal Hammer, Williams stated:

 Publications have generally described their ideology as being left-wing, however the members prefer not to subscribe to a particular side of the political spectrum, with Williams stating that "If Donald Trump was to say something that I liked – which may only be when hell freezes over – then I'll like it.
 I'm never going to not like something that someone says because of whatever label they're under.
 I've gone on record saying this, but Hillary Clinton was scarier to me than Trump.
 Cause that guy will say shit to your face whereas as Hillary will shake your hand, smile, and then kill you in your sleep".

 During the 2016 United States presidential election, the band were vocal in their opposition to both main party candidates, with Williams in particular showing support for Bernie Sanders.
 In a 2017 article for KillYourStereo.com, Williams stated that "When people ask me about voting, I say that I don't vote and I never will vote.
 Because when you vote you send a message that it's okay for this system to continue".

-Actions not Words in Kenya

-In 2018, the group travelled to Kenya as representatives of the This is Hardcore Foundation to help bring clean drinking water to local villages.
-On the topic of the project, Williams stated that:
+The band publicly held similar opinions ahead of the 2020 presidential election, tweeting on April 8, 2020, "Biden and Trump.
+Who’s your leader?
+Trick question, none of the above."